 - Weight balancing problem due to the motor mount location

 The direct drive system eliminates the belt from the drive system.
 The motor is directly mounted underneath the washing machine drum.
 No more power loss as the motor shaft is directly connected to the drum shaft.

 A direct drive system usually uses brushless motors that do not make more noise.
 And since there are fewer mechanical parts in the direct drive system, the chances of mechanical failures are less.
 Fewer mechanical parts mean low noise too.

 The drive motor is located at the center of the washing machine.
 So the weight distribution is good.
 Machines won’t slide automatically during the operation as in the case of belt drive-based washing machines.

 One problem with a direct drive system is the cost of repair if something goes bad.
 Since it’s a complex system with a lot of sensors, you need to pay a hefty bill if you ask a technician to repair your washing machine.

 The cost of a direct drive-based washing machine is way higher than belt drive-based washing machines.
-But since a direct drive-based machine consumes less power and water, so if you keep the machine for a couple of years, the running cost will be low.
+But since a direct drive-based machine consumes less power and water, if you keep the machine for a couple of years, the running cost will be low.

 Advantages of direct drive system